pachterlab/LP_2021/05-current-techs.md

 <p class="caption">(\#fig:rca)Schematic of RCA, here shown with target priming though a separate primer can also be used.
 Red segment is the gene barcode.</p>
 </div>

 In spatial transcriptomics, padlock probe and RCA were initially used for *in situ* sequencing (ISS) [@Ke2013], but more recently adapted to smFISH.
 The padlock probe with the gene barcode is hybridized to *in situ* reverse transcribed cDNA as in ISS and hybridization-based ISS (HybISS) [@Gyllborg2020], or the mRNA itself as in SCRINSHOT [@Sountoulidis2020], hybridization-based RNA ISS (HybRISS) [@Lee2020], and barcoded oligonucleotides ligated on RNA amplified for multiplexed and parallel *in situ* analyses (BOLORAMIS) [@Liu2021].
 RCA can be initiated with the target cDNA itself as a primer or with a separate primer when the target is mRNA.
 Then readout probes are hybridized to the RCA amplified gene barcode, with [@Gyllborg2020] or without [@Sountoulidis2020] a bridge probe.
 In Hyb(R)ISS and SCRINSHOT, multiple rounds of readout hybridization encode each gene with a sequence of colors as in seqFISH; although error correction is not discussed, the seqFISH error correction scheme can be easily adapted.
 Perhaps because of larger number of copies of the gene barcode sequence produced by RCA, Hyb(R)ISS and SCRINSHOT use 5 probes per gene, each with a 30 nt (HybISS, target sequences are proprietary information of CARTANA for HybRISS) or 40 nt (SCRINSHOT) region to target the transcript.
 While we are unaware of isoform specific studies conducted with Hyb(R)ISS or SCRINSHOT, isoform specific exons may more realistically accommodate the 5 probes.
-While smFISH based techniques were typically designed for frozen sections, SCRINSHOT was designed for FFPE sections.

 #### Hybridization chain reaction {#hcr}